 Where to Buy A Sustainable Real Christmas Tree

 Rather than buying an imported tree with a hefty carbon footprint, try and buy one that has been locally grown.

 If you are in Scotland then without a doubt the best place to purchase a real tree is from Caring Christmas Trees.
 This is part of the Bethany Trust charity.
-All of their trees are sustainably grown in Scotland from local growers.
-What’s more, the money raised also helps homeless and vulnerable people in Scotland.
+All of its trees are sustainably grown in Scotland by local growers.
+What’s more, the money raised helps homeless and vulnerable people in Scotland.

 Caring For Your Christmas Tree